baobuiquang/automation-using-python/README.md

 #!/usr/bin/env python3
 ```

-Using the `reportlab` Python library, define the method `generate_report` to build the PDF reports.
-We have already covered how to generate PDF reports in an earlier lesson; you will want to use similar concepts to create a PDF report named processed.pdf.
+Using the `reportlab` Python library, define the method `generate_report` to build the `PDF` reports.
+We have already covered how to generate `PDF` reports in an earlier lesson; you will want to use similar concepts to create a `PDF` report named `processed.pdf`.

 `reports.py`
 ```python